Faster Neural Network Training with Approximate Tensor Operations: Related work

-There are several known algorithms for approximating matrix product, however only the algorithms that meet the following requirements will be effective for general DNN training.
-First, the algorithm should apply to any input matrices regardless of the dimensions or their constituent values.
-Second, to be effective in reducing the training time, the total computational cost of the approximate multiplication including input transformation should be smaller than the cost of the original matrix product.
+There are several known algorithms for approximating matrix product.
+However, only those that meet the following requirements will be effective for DNN training.
+First, the algorithm should apply to dense matrices of arbitrary dimensions.
+Second, to reduce training time, the overall multiplication including input transformation should be faster than the original product.
 Last, the algorithm should be amenable to efficient implementation on commodity hardware.

-With these criteria in mind we now consider the following algorithms:
+Using these criteria, we consider the following algorithms:

-{\bf Random walk~\citep{cohen1999approximating}} This algorithm performs random walks on a graph representation of the input matrices.
-However, it is applicable to non-negative matrices only, which is not the case for matrices typically encountered in DNN training.
+{\bf Random walk~ \citep{cohen1999approximating}} This algorithm performs random walks on a graph representation of the input matrices, but is applicable to non-negative matrices only.

-{\bf Random projections~\citep{sarlos2006improved,clarkson2009numerical,magen2011low}} The two matrices to be multiplied are first projected into a lower-dimensional subspace by a scaled random size matrix.
-These algorithms require both input matrices to be roughly square, otherwise the cost of projection will be similar to the original product.
+{\bf Random projections~ \citep{sarlos2006improved,clarkson2009numerical,magen2011low}} The two matrices to be multiplied are first projected into a lower-dimensional subspace by a scaled random sign matrix.
+These algorithms require both input matrices to be roughly square, otherwise the cost of projection will be similar to the cost of original product.
 In DNNs, however, it is common for one dimension to be smaller than the other.

-{\bf FFT~\citep{pagh2013compressed, kutzkov2013deterministic}} These algorithms represent each column-row outer product as a polynomial multiplication and then calculate it using Fast Fourier Transform.
+{\bf FFT~ \citep{pagh2013compressed, kutzkov2013deterministic}} These algorithms represent each column-row outer product as a polynomial multiplication and then calculate it using Fast Fourier Transform.
 The complexity depends on the sparsity of the input matrices, decreasing as the sparsity increases.
-Therefore, these algorithms might not be effective for computing fully-connected layers generally represented by dense matrices.
+Therefore, these algorithms might not be effective for dense matrices.

-{\bf SVD~\citep{drineas2001fast, denton2014exploiting, osawa2017accelerating}} Several algorithms replace one input matrix with its low-rank approximation using truncated SVD.
+{\bf SVD~ \citep{drineas2001fast, denton2014exploiting, osawa2017accelerating}} Several algorithms replace one input matrix with its low-rank approximation using truncated SVD.
 These algorithms are suitable for inference where the weight matrix factorization can be pre-computed offline, but are not applicable to training since the high cost of factorization is incurred in every matrix product.

+{\bf Column-row sampling (CRS)~ \citep{drineas2001fast,drineas2006fast}} The sampling algorithm approximates matrix product $A^\top B$ by sampling $k$ columns of $A^\top$ and respective rows of $B$ to form smaller matrices, which are then multiplied as usual.